 As Dalton from Roadhouse would say, "Be nice."
-In bar management, there is something to that notion.
-Breaking up a fight using safe and appropriate physical force techniques is something that a bar owner should expect from trained security staff.
+In providing security at a bar, there is something to that notion-a bar owner should expect trained security staff to break up a fight using safe and appropriate physical force techniques.
 In addition, there is more to operating a reasonably secure bar than simply breaking up fights and ejecting unruly patrons.
 As an experienced security officer or bouncer expert witness will testify, such actions simply shift the location of the fight.
-At that point, a reasonable path to de-escalation is the separation of the parties so that the altercation cannot be reignited.
+At that point, a reasonable path to deescalation is the separation of the parties so that the altercation cannot be reignited.